 This creates a new folder “mbed-os-program”, initializes a new repository and imports the latest revision of the mbed-os dependency to your program tree.

-Tip: You can control which source control management is used, or prevent source control management initialization, by using
+Tip: You can instruct mbed CLI to use a specific source control management system or prevent source control management initialization, by using

 --scm [name|none] option.